Migration to Xinjiang: Kalmyk Oirats return to Dzungaria

-The Oirat Mongol Kalmyk Khanate was founded in the 17th century with Tibetan Buddhism as its main religion, following the earlier migration of the Oirats from Zungharia through Central Asia to the steppe around the mouth of the Volga River.
+The Oirat Mongol Kalmyk Khanate was founded in the 17th century with Tibetan Buddhism as its main religion, following the earlier migration of the Oirats from Dzungaria through Central Asia to the steppe around the mouth of the Volga River.
 During the course of the 18th century, they were absorbed by the Russian Empire, which was then expanding to the south and east.
 The Russian Orthodox church pressured many Kalmyks to adopt Orthodoxy.
 In the winter of 1770–1771, about 300,000 Kalmyks set out to return to China.
-Their goal was to retake control of Zungharia from the Qing dynasty of China.
+Their goal was to retake control of Dzungaria from the Qing dynasty of China.
 Along the way many were attacked and killed by Kazakhs and Kyrgyz, their historical enemies based on intertribal competition for land and many more died of starvation and disease.
-After several gruelling months of travel, only one-third of the original group reached Zungharia and had no choice but to surrender to the Qing upon arrival.
+After several gruelling months of travel, only one-third of the original group reached Dzungaria and had no choice but to surrender to the Qing upon arrival.
 These Kalmyks became known as Oirat Torghut Mongols.
 After being settled in Qing territory, the Torghuts were coerced by the Qing into giving up their nomadic lifestyle and to take up sedentary agriculture instead as part of a deliberate policy by the Qing to enfeeble them.
 They proved to be incompetent farmers and they became destitute, selling their children into slavery, engaging in prostitution and stealing, according to the Manchu Qi-yi-shi.
 Child slaves were in demand on the Central Asian slave market and Torghut children were sold into this slave trade.
 There are other accounts of the Khanate having temporarily expanded and it is also possible some of its population left it due to their imposition of Yasa, etc.